XDeevv/CSLog/README.md

 # What is CSLog?
 CSLog is a simple logging library for `c#` and other `.net` applications like `visual basic`.
-Its made using no third-party libraries and it even has a built in input (question) system.
+Its made using no third-party libraries.
 Its open source and completely free to use and modify